Bookseller/Diagram Prize for Oddest Title of the Year: History

-Although the award was created by The Bookseller, the idea of an award celebrating books with odd titles was proposed by Bruce Robinson and Trevor Bounford of the Diagram Group in order to provide entertainment during the Frankfurt Book Fair in 1978.
+Although the award was created by The Bookseller, the idea of an award celebrating books with odd titles was proposed by Bruce Robertson and Trevor Bounford of the Diagram Group in order to provide entertainment during the Frankfurt Book Fair in 1978.
 Originally known as the Diagram Group Prize for the Oddest Title at the Frankfurt Book Fair, any book that was at the fair could be nominated, but other books outside of the fair were also included.
 In 1982, Horace Bent, diarist for The Bookseller, took over administrative duties.
 Following two occasions in 1987 and 1991 when no prize was given due to a lack of odd titles, The Bookseller opened suggestions to the readers of the magazine.
 In 2000, the winner was voted for by the public instead of being decided by Bent.
 In 2009, online submissions sent on Twitter were accepted.
 This resulted in the highest number of submissions for the prize in its history, with 90 books being submitted (50 from Twitter), almost three times the number from the previous year (32).
 However, Bent also expressed his annoyance at people who gave submissions that broke the rules, with some of the books mentioned being published as far back as 1880.
 The 2014 prize allowed nominations from self-published works, the first book being Strangers Have the Best Candy by Margaret Meps Schulte, which won the prize.

 The Diagram Prize receives considerable press coverage every year.
 In 2008, more people voted for the Diagram Prize (8,500 votes) than The Best of Booker Prize (7,800).
 The prize is either a magnum of champagne or a bottle of claret for the person who nominates the winning title, and increased publicity for both the book and its author.
 In 2014, the nominator was Brian Payne, who works as the deputy chief sub-editor of The Bookseller.
 Due to his position he decided to reject the bottle of claret that he won, saying it "would remain in the cellar."
 In 2018, all the nominations came from staff at The Bookseller, so the claret was awarded to a random voter who voted for the eventual winner.